 Angel Fire is a decidedly white-collar village, with fully 87.29% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Angel Fire is a village of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Angel Fire who work in management occupations (18.81%), sales jobs (15.93%), and business and financial occupations (10.34%).

-Telecommuters are a relatively large percentage of the workforce: 37.63% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 37.63% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Angel Fire is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.